InstaWP/wordpress-string-locator/docs/readme.txt

 == Changelog ==

+= 2.6.0 (TBD) =
+* Removed one-time donation notice
+* Separated search class into a base class for extenders

 = 2.5.0 (2022-02-27) =
 * Fixed a bug where content would have slashes stripped unexpectedly.
 * Improved table spacing on search results.